Skip to content

 theme_gray(base_size = 18)

-and city miles per gallon on the y-axis.
-The points are coloured by seven
+A scatter plot showing the highway miles per gallon on the x-axis and city miles per gallon on the y-axis.
+The points are coloured by seven types of car.
+All text sizes in the axes and legend are large.

-If you would like all plots within a session/document to use a particular base size, you can set it with theme_set().
+If you would like all plots within a session/document to use a particular base size, you can set it with set_theme().
 Run the following at the beginning of your session or include on top of your R Markdown document.

-theme_set(theme_gray(base_size = 18))
+set_theme(theme_gray(base_size = 18))

 How can I change the font size of the plot title and subtitle?